House prices in Lewisham are expected to rise by 20 per cent in the next five years, according to a report by estate agent Savills.

 Those priced-out of wealthier areas south of the river have begun to seek value further east, in areas such as Catford, rather than Clapham or Brixton, Savills informs.
 “Recent development in Lewisham has also boosted demand,” Gregori adds.
 This, in turn, should have a positive effect on prices.

-An average house in Lewisham now costs just over £410,000, comfortably below the London average of nearly £500,000, according to figures published by the Land Registry
+An average house in Lewisham now costs just over £410,000, comfortably below the London average of nearly £500,000, according to figures published by the Land Registry in October.

 As houses in Lewisham are more affordable than many other costlier London boroughs, and since the average cost of a home is well below the London average, properties in the area are seen by Savills to have a greater capacity for price growth.